Sensative/strips-lora-translator-ttn/README.md

 # Strips LoRa Translator TTN

-This decoder is basically the same as the original payload decoder, with the exceptions of a few edits to fit the TTN format
+This decoder is basically the same as the original payload decoder, with the exceptions of a few edits to fit the TTN format.
+Please note that this version should only be used with The Things Network, for other Network Servers, we recommend https://gitlab.com/sensative/strips-lora-translator-open-source

 <br>